New Zealand national rugby union team: Hansen era

-2019 was a mixed year for the All Blacks, starting their campaign with an unconvincing 16 - 20 win over a tough Argentine side, and a 16 all draw against the Springboks.
-However, the next week they were given their joint worst loss in their history, once again to the Wallabies, 26 - 47, after Scott Barrett was sent off.
-They got back on track, showcasing the form they have been in the past years, with a 36 - 0 shutout in their rematch at Eden Park to retain the Bledisloe Cup, and finished their season with a 92 - 7 pummelling against Tonga.
+2019 was a mixed year for the All Blacks, starting their campaign with an unconvincing 20–16 win over a tough Argentine side, and a 16–16 draw against the Springboks.
+However, the next week they were given their joint worst loss in their history, once again to the Wallabies, 26–47, after Scott Barrett was sent off.
+They got back on track, showcasing the form they have been in the past years, with a 36–0 shutout in their rematch at Eden Park to retain the Bledisloe Cup, and finished their season with a 92–7 pummelling against Tonga.

-The 2019 Rugby World Cup saw New Zealand face off against South Africa.
-They won, 23 - 13 in Yokohama, then notched wins up on Canada and Namibia, scoring a total of 135 points in the 2 games.
-In the quarter-final, they faced off against Ireland in Chofu, dominating from start to finish and prevailing 46 - 14.
-The team's run ended in the semi-finals with a 7 - 19 loss to England in Yokohama, which ended their chances of a third consecutive world title, or "three-peat".
+The 2019 Rugby World Cup saw New Zealand face off first against South Africa.
+They won, 23–13 in Yokohama, then notched wins up on Canada and Namibia, scoring a total of 135 points in the 2 games.
+In the quarter-final, they faced off against Ireland in Chofu, dominating from start to finish and prevailing 46–14.
+The team's run ended in the semi-finals with a 7–19 loss to England in Yokohama, which ended their chances of a third consecutive world title, or "three-peat".
 This was the team's first World Cup defeat in 20 matches stretching back over twelve years.
-New Zealand finished their campaign with a 40 - 17 win over Wales in Chofu to claim the bronze medal.
+New Zealand finished their campaign with a 40–17 win over Wales in Chofu to claim the bronze medal.
 Hansen retired after the World Cup, along with many All Blacks veterans, most notably captain Kieran Read, Owen Franks and Ben Smith.
 Ian Foster was appointed as the new All Blacks coach.